programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Now it is possible to combine the papers and metadata into a single DataFrame.
 Check the first five rows to make sure each has a filename, title, discipline, paper type and text (the full paper).

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY6.png" caption="Figure 6: Merged DataFrame with files and metadata" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY6.png" caption="Figure 6: Merged DataFrame with files and metadata" %}

 The resulting DataFrame is now ready for cleaning and analysis.